vaimo/composer-patches/README.md

 All available/usable tags listed in [patch declaration with embedded target information](#patches-patch-declaration-with-embedded-target-information).

+Alternatively the patch can be targeted with configuring it via providing the declaration in JSON.

 #### 4. make sure the patch actually applies

 Test out the added patch (in project root).